viettien1602/swt301-testing-with-jest/testing-js/data-structure.md

 * ***data***: containing whatever data you want
 * ***timestamp***: the time that creates this block
 * ***hash***: the code to identify this block, which can be obtained by using SHA256 hashing algorithm from existing crypto-js module (npm i crypto-js) to hash 4 fields: prevHash, data, timestamp and nonce. (we use calculateHash() function to return this hash)
-* ***nonce***: In blockchain, for security purpose, you can not create hash code by anything you want but followinng a **difficulty** level, for example creating a hash that starts with four '0'.
+* ***nonce***: In blockchain, for security purpose, you can not create hash code by anything you want but following a **difficulty** level, for example creating a hash that starts with four '0'.
 So that this **'nonce'** property is an auto-increasing natural number that help change the body of hash function to generate a different hash each time until we obtain the appropriate hash (conducted in mine() function)

-**To have a blockchain, we need to build a blockchain class**:
+**To have a blockchain, we need to build a BlockChain class**:
 ```JS
 class BlockChain {
     constructor(difficulty) {